martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 Obviously the relations between the table cannot be created if you only load a single table, But even then it reads the constraints as well so you have a lot of information to play with.

+===Stored Procedure Result Sets===

+You can read the result sets for stored procedures. var sprocRunner = new DatabaseSchemaReader.Procedures.ResultSetReader(databaseSchema);
+sprocRunner.Execute();

+This uses the DbDataAdaptor.FillSchema method.
+Under the covers, this actually executes the stored procedure; it's within a transaction that is rolled back, so it should be safe.

+It may fail if the input parameters don't fit your logic (string parameters are set to "a", numeric ones to "0", datetime to today's date, and any other type will probably error).

+The stored procedure gains a collection of DatabaseResultSets, each of which contains DatabaseColumns.

+===SQL Generation===

 There are also rudimentary tools to generate SQL (note this is VERY LIMITED):

 var sqlWriter = new SqlWriter(table, DatabaseSchemaReader.DataSchema.SqlType.SqlServer);